loubnabnl/nanotron-smol-cluster/data_preparation/README.md

 Beware that you might need up to 1.5TB of RAM to tokenize some data source with a large number of files like Markdown and Java, otherwose you will need to shard them.

+Note: you might need to convert data to jsonl before tokenization, we provide a script at `tokenization/convert_json_slurm.py`.

 Tokenization with megatron-LM can be run with the following command:

 ```bash